VaclavElias/vaclavelias2.github.io/vaclavelias.github.io/posts/2019-06-11-visual-studio-debugger-enumerable-visualizer.md

 ---
 Visual Studio Debugger Enumerable Visualizer without any [Serialize] attribute, using Json was an experiment to get a better experience when debugging IEnumerables.

-{% include alert-svg.html %}
+{% include _alert-svg.html %}
-{% include alert.html type='warning' title='This is now <strong>inbuilt</strong> in <a href="https://devblogs.microsoft.com/visualstudio/view-net-collections-with-the-new-ienumerable-debugger-visualizer/">Visual Studio 2022</a> from version 17.2.' %}
+{% include _alert.html type:'warning' title:'This is now <strong>inbuilt</strong> in <a href="https://devblogs.microsoft.com/visualstudio/view-net-collections-with-the-new-ienumerable-debugger-visualizer/">Visual Studio 2022</a> from version 17.2.' %}

 ![Visualiser example](https://user-images.githubusercontent.com/4528464/59273012-2dc98f80-8c4f-11e9-8a76-c11620581a3e.png){: .img-fluid}